 Blueberry Pie makes my kitchen smell so nice and tempting when baking.
 The aromas are simply irresistible!

-If you like this fruit, then this recipe is a nice addition to your line up for blueberry muffin, cobbler, crisp, or crumble.
+If you like this fruit, then this recipe is a nice addition to your lineup for a blueberry muffin, cobbler, crisp, or crumble.
 I also like it with cheesecake dressing as in the berry cheesecake salad.
 It has the patriotic colors perfect for a 4th of July celebration.

 But you need not wait for July to enjoy this classic comfort food.
 And you don’t have to buy one from the nearest pastry shop, just head into your kitchen and follow this recipe!